MrDrMcCoy/bblib/README.md

   - Description: Checks to see if another copy of this script is running by maintaining a PID file
   - Usage: `checkpid`
   - Notes: This function only works properly in Linux, as it depends on PROCFS.

+## Variables

+- `CURRENT_FUNC`
+  - Description: Set this variable in each function to inform the logger which function is emitting the message.
+  - Default: 'SCRIPT_ROOT'
+- `LOGLEVEL`
+  - Description: Set this to determine the cutoff for logging severity according to the levels in syslog.
+  - Default: 'INFO'
+- `PIDFILE`
+  - Description: The path to a file for tracking the PID of the script if you call `checkpid`.
+  - Default: '${0}.pid'
+- `REQUIREUSER`
+  - Description: Variable to set the user that is allowed to run this script if you call `requireuser`.
+  - Default: _unset_
+- `SCRIPT_NAME`
+  - Description: The name of the script that will appear in the header of all log lines.
+  - Default: "${0}"

 ## Resources